What is Drag-Along Rights?

 - The minority stakeholders can execute a phase of back-out wherein drag-along rights are delayed.

-- The majority of stakeholders would have to look up for proxy rights irrevocable in nature if the minority stakeholders fail to support the deal.
+- Most stakeholders will have to look for proxy rights irrevocable in nature if the minority stakeholders fail to support the deal.

 Some of the important points are: